-Lights Solution One of my lights is out.
-Check that you haven't turned it off with the DCS controller.
-You have independent control over lights on your engine None of my lights are on.
-Could be the same reason as "One of my lights is out" Is the engine getting power?
+Lights Solution One of my lights is out Check that you haven't turned it off with the DCS controller.
+You have independent control over lights on your engine None of my lights are on Could be the same reason as "One of my lights is out" Is the engine getting power?
 Check to see if there is voltage on the track or move the engine a few feet in either direction.
-Motion Solution When I apply power and hit Start-up, my engine powers up but it won't move.
-This is normal, dial up the speed on your DCS Remote to make your engine move.
-My engine hesitates at slow speeds.
-An engine may do this right out of the box if it has not been lubricated.
+Motion Solution My engine hesitates at slow speeds An engine may do this right out of the box if it has not been lubricated.
 Follow the lubrication instructions.
 Now go ahead and run it.
 New engines even after they are lubricated may take a little bit to get everything run in.
 Be a little patient and let it run for a bit.
-It should clear up shortly after lubricating and running.
+It should clear up shortly after lubricating and running Check to see if you have any kind of binding on the side rods.
+There may be a chuck of your favorite, perfectly scaled pine tree stuck in there.
 PFA Solution When I enter PFA all that happens is the bell rings.
 What do I do?
 Press the DIR button.
 Your engine will stop and begins the arrival sequence.
 Pressing the DIR button will cycle you through the next 3 PFA sequences Why does my engine run away all by itself after the PFA is over?
-PFA sequences This is normal.
+This is normal.
 The engine will leave the station at the same speed it entered (when hit the PFA button).
-The speed setting can be itself after the PFA is over?
-PFA sequences This is normal.
-The engine will leave the station at the same speed it entered (when hit the PFA button).
-The speed setting can be changed after the bell stops ringing. itself after the PFA is over?
-Shut Down Okay, I give up.
-What do I have to do to PFA sequences This is normal.
-The engine will leave the station at the same speed it entered (when hit the PFA button).
 The speed setting can be changed after the bell stops ringing.
-Solution Well, you can either remove power from the track or press or press Shut-Down.
-Button on itself after the PFA is over?
-Shut Down Okay, I give up.
+Shut Down Solution Okay, I give up.
 What do I have to do to shut it down?
-PFA sequences This is normal.
-The engine will leave the station at the same speed it entered (when hit the PFA button).
-The speed setting can be changed after the bell stops ringing.
-Bolution Well, you can either remove power from the track or press or press Shut-Down.
+Well, you can either remove power from the track or press or press Shut-Down.
 Button on the DCS Remote

-HOW TO ORDER PARTS
+HOW TO ORDER PARTS:

 Replacement parts are available directly from the M.T.H.
-Parts Department.

-Order online: www.mthtrains.com E-mail: parts@mth-railking.com Fax: 410-423-0009 Phone: 410-381-2580 Mail: 7020 Columbia Gateway Drive Columbia MD 21046-1532
+Parts Department (Order online: www.mthtrains.com, e-mail: parts@mth-railking.com, Fax: 410-423-0009, Phone: 410-381-2580, Mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532,).